 Jason has spent a lifetime in the private sector.
 And it is this experience that taught him the importance of living within your means; how government often gets in the way of progress; and why a productive job is the most important social program of all.

-That’s why there are few candidates for Congress who better understand that before consumers, you have to have producers; before employees, you must have employers; and before funding a public sector, you’d better have a thriving private sector.
+That’s why there are few members of Congress who better understand that before consumers, you have to have producers; before employees, you must have employers; and before funding a public sector, you’d better have a thriving private sector.

 In 1990, while finishing his Masters degree in Political Science, Jason entered the public arena.
-First running for Congress in a decidedly liberal Colorado district as a young but energetic 34 year old, then combining his knowledge of both business and politics into a successful second 25 year career in broadcasting.
+He combined his knowledge of both business and politics into a successful second 25 year career in broadcasting.
 And when he had the opportunity to bring his talk show to Minnesota over two decades ago, he jumped at the chance of moving to his mother’s home.
 Because for Jason, Minnesota is in his heart.

-In Minnesota, Jason also co-hosted a statewide public affairs program on Public Television for five years and appeared nationally on numerous nationally broadcast television programs, such as NBC’s Today Show, Fox News Channel, CNN, MSNBC and CNBC, to name a few.
+In addition to his 25 years in radio, Jason also co-hosted a statewide public affairs program on Public Television for five years and appeared nationally on numerous nationally broadcast television programs, such as NBC’s Today Show, Fox News Channel, CNN, MSNBC and CNBC, to name a few.

 He has a Masters of Arts Degree in Political Science from the University of Colorado-Denver and a Bachelor of Arts Degree in Education/Business from the University of Northern Iowa.

-Jason’s life changed 20 years ago when he met his wife, Leigh.
-Jason and his wife Leigh have two daughters, Lindsey and Lauren.
+More than 20 years ago Jason he met his wife, Leigh in St. Paul.
+He and Leigh are the proud parents of two daughters, Lindsey and Lauren.
 Following in her mother’s footsteps, Lindsey is an intercollegiate swimmer at St. Cloud State University.
-Their younger daughter, Lauren, while only an 8th grader, competed at the Minnesota State High School swimming meet this year.
+Their younger daughter, Lauren competed at the Minnesota State High School swimming meet while only in 8th grade.
 With all the activities on the family agenda, Jason understands how frustrating it is for hard working families in the 2nd district to balance their time and resources while the politically connected do very well.

-And that’s why Jason is running for Congress.
+And that’s why Jason ran for Congress and why he is running for re-election.
 He truly believes we are at crossroads and the future of his children, as well as many others, depends on serious people actually doing something about the problems we face.